ibm-cloud-docs/vpc/vpn-onprem-vyatta.md

 * `{{ vyatta_address }}` is the Vyatta public IP address.
 * `{{ vyatta_cidr }}` is the Vyatta subnet.

-## Before you begin
+### Before you begin
 {: #vyatta-preparation}

-To set up your remote Vyatta peer, make sure that the following prerequisites are met.
+To set up your remote Vyatta peer, make sure that the following prerequisites are created.

 * A VPC
 * A subnet in the VPC